jskov/mada-style-gradle/README.md

 ## Configuration

-Properties in gradle.properties allows configuration of the plugin.
+Properties in `gradle.properties` allow configuration of the sub-plugins.

-Using properties (instead of DSL) allows the plugin to be removed without breaking the build.
+Using properties (instead of DSL) allows the plugin (and sub-plugins) to be removed without breaking the build.
+(Assuming that you do not add sub-plugin DSL configuration elements to the build file.)

 The options are (shows here with their default value).